Please read our Social Media Disclaimer when reading our ShadowFall Reflections.

 THE EXPECTATION GAP

-The relatively recent, heightened interest in the role and responsibilities of audit firms and their oversight must raise conflicting views for short sellers.
+The recent, heightened interest in the role and responsibilities of audit firms and their oversight must raise conflicting views for short sellers.
 On the one hand, we at ShadowFall often rely on the market’s broad credulity regarding the significance of an audit.
 This general belief is that simply because a company’s set of financial statements is in receipt of a clean audit opinion, those statements are accurate and so may be relied upon.
 However, all an audit can provide is reasonable assurance by the auditor that the financial statements are accurate and free from misstatement whether due to fraud or error.
 In the Competition and Markets Authority’s Report, which we refer to further below, this is mentioned as the “expectation gap”.
 The expectation gap is generally deemed to be the difference between what the general public readers of the financial statements believe auditors are responsible for and what auditors themselves believe their responsibilities are.

 SOME SYMPATHY? …